turastory/study-notes/note1_3.md

 - They may be returned as the results of procedures.
 - They may be included in data structures.

+- This is a new perspective to view computational elements - “Programming languages impose restrictions…”

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Q. What are some other elements that do not have first-class status?

+- reserved keywords like if-else, when, import, etc. in Kotlin.
+Functions can be a variable with an aid of special syntax.
+- I guess all elements in Lisp other than parens and spaces are all first-class..

 > Lisp, unlike other common programming languages, awards procedures full first-class status.
 This poses challenges for efficient implementation, but the resulting gain in expressive power is enormous.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Q. What are some examples of the challenges when we want our procedures to have first-class status?